microsoft/coyote/docs/_learn/core/liveness-checking.md

 The presence of monitors that have `Hot` and `Cold` states implicitly specifies two assertions.
 Monitor states that are marked neither `Hot` nor `Cold` are called _warm_ states.
 First, any terminated execution of the program must not have a monitor in a hot state.
-Second, the program should not have infinite executions that remain in hot (or warm) states infinitely often without transitioning to a cold state.
+Second, the program should not have infinite executions that remain in hot (or warm) states infinitely without transitioning to a cold state.

 While the former is a safety property and easily checked, the latter requires generation of infinite